masc-ucsc/docs/docs/pyrope/07-typesystem.md

 x.call()                // prints call called
 ```

-The `import` points to a file.
-The imported file (Setup
+The `import` points to a file [setup code](06b-instantiation.md#setup-code)
-code)[06-functions.md##setup-vs-reset-vs-execution] is guaranteed to be
-executed only once before the import, but there is no guarantee of order across
-different independent imports.
-Importing multiple times is allowed.
+list of pub variables or types.
+The setup code corresponds to the "top" scope
+in the imported file.
+The import statement can only be executed during the
+setup phase.
+The import allows for cyclic dependencies between files as long as
+there is no true cyclic dependency between variables.
+This means that "false"
+cyclic dependencies are allowed but not true ones.

+The import is delayed until the imported variable is used in the local file.
+There is no order guarantee between imported files, just that the code needed
+to compute the used imported variables is executed before.

 All the variables at the top scope declared with `pub` are visible to the
 `import` statement.
 The import is by value, this means that it creates a "copy"